Need for Speed: Underground

 Notes on nitrous

-I looked up a video of nitrous oxide in real cars (which is actually legal in many countries!) and very sadly it doesn't make a ppssSSSHHHHHHSSSSSsssst noise while being used.
+I looked up a video of nitrous oxide in real cars (which, surprisingly, is legal in many countries!) and very sadly it doesn't make a ppssSSSHHHHHHSSSSSsssst noise while being used.
 The car just accelerates a lot faster.
 I think the noise and vision blur are a cool way of conveying the effects of acceleration since the player isn't able to feel their seat pushing into their body as they drive.
-It makes you feel fucking cool as you drive!!!
+It makes you feel so cool as you drive!!!
 I'm glad I know the truth about nitrous now, even if it is a little disappointing.
-Like finding out that the tooth fairy isn't real and also doesn't drive a sports car.
+Like finding out that the tooth fairy doesn't actually drive a sports car.

 Awwwwwwh yeeaaaaaahhhhh.